 My personal experience that the task of simulating vision and speech can reveal hidden things about human function inspired the notion that the computer can function as a sort of philosophical prosthesis.

-the tasks we take for granted as humans.
+For the past seventy odd years computers have been teaching us much about what it means to be human, often through their failure to be able to do many of the tasks we take for granted as humans.
 In recent years though, there has been a surge in the capacity of computers to imitate human capacities in ways that we thought they would never be capable of.
 Technologies to understand speech, to translate between languages, to read emotion on human faces, to mimic your voice, or mannerisms, or even your handwriting.

 It is shocking how quickly society transitions its response to new technologies from the marvellous and dystopian to the quotidian.